colin-gourlay/sundown-sessions/src/content/releases/t/the-adventures/the-sea-of-love/index.md

 ---
 ## About

-The Sea Of Love is a release by The Adventures released in 1988.
-It has been featured on 1 Sundown Sessions show.
-Featured tracks include Broken Land.
+*The Sea Of Love* earns its place in the Sundown Sessions catalogue through “Broken Land”, a selection that offers a direct route into The Adventures's work.

+Heard in the context of the full release, “Broken Land” is an invitation to explore beyond the track featured on the show.